mcgill-robotics-archive/auv-2014/README.md

 McGill RoboSub 2013-2014
 ===================

-see /docs folder for the info that used to be here
+Please go the the wiki to see all the documentation.

              RRRR                                          RRRR